IBM/create-and-deploy-memcached-operator-using-go/README.md

 }
 ```

-After modifying the *_types.go run the following command to update the generated code for that resource type:
+After modifying the memcached_types.go file run the following command to update the generated code for that resource type:

 ```
 $ make generate